Latest Visits

 The Rammelsberg is a mountain, 635 metres (2,083 ft) high, on the northern edge of the Harz range, south of the historic town of Goslar in the North German state of Lower Saxony.
 The mountain is the location of an important silver, copper, and lead mine.
 When it closed in 1988, it had been the only mine still working continuously for over 1,000 years.
 Because of its long history of mining and testimony to the advancement and exchange of technology over many centuries, the visitor mine of Rammelsberg was inscribed as a UNESCO World Heritage Site in 1992.

 Goslar (German pronunciation: [ˈɡɔslaʁ]; Eastphalian: Goslär) is a historic town in Lower Saxony, Germany.
 It is the administrative centre of the district of Goslar and is located on the northwestern slopes of the Harz mountain range.
-The Old Town of Goslar and the Mines of Rammelsberg are UNESCO World Heritage Sites for their millennium-long testimony to the history of ore mining and their political importance for the Holy Roman Empire and Hanseatic League.
+The Old Town of Goslar with over 1.500 timber houses and the Mines of Rammelsberg are UNESCO World Heritage Sites for their millennium-long testimony to the history of ore mining and their political importance for the Holy Roman Empire and Hanseatic League.
 Each year Goslar awards the Kaiserring to an international artist, called the "Nobel Prize" of the art world.

 wikipedia.org